otammato/intrasonics_transmogrifier_assignment/README.md

         state: directory
         owner: "{{ user }}"
         group: "ec2-user"
-        mode: '0777' # this is only for testing purposes. should be limited in production
+        mode: '0777' # this is only for testing purposes and should be limited in production

     # Create a directory to store archive files
     - name: Create a Tar folder for archives